Articles of Association for Active Owners Denmark

 The name of the association is abbreviated: Aktive Ejere.

-Active Owners Denmark has as its object to promote the interests of venture capital and equity funds and of business angels.
+Active Owners Denmark has as its objective to promote the interests of its’ members in relation to their activities within direct and active investments.

 Active Owners Denmark has as its mission to facilitate active ownership in a competitive environment by: